 Florida school shooting survivors return to class for first time since massacre

-The students of Marjory Stoneman Douglas High School returned to class Wednesday, with some looking toward the future and others saying they are still in a "nightmare" after a gunman burst onto campus and killed 17 people on Valentine's Day.
+The students of Marjory Stoneman Douglas High School described an emotional return to class Wednesday, two weeks after a gunman burst onto campus and killed 17 people on Valentine's Day.

 The students, some of whom already went to the school Sunday for a voluntary orientation, attended classes on a schedule revised for a half day.
 Classes ran for 24 minutes, with only the first period running for 30 minutes.
-Students were scheduled to be dismissed at 11:40 a.m.
+Students were dismissed at 11:40 a.m., with some saying they felt better after seeing their classmates and teachers.

-“It’s just a bit weird, I guess, to go back to school after an incident like this.
-It’s always going to be weird because it’s not natural that this happens, I guess,” Giovanni Williams, 14, told Fox News Wednesday morning.
-“I’m happy to see the friends but I’m sad that I lost three of my good friends.”
+“(I feel) a lot better.
+At first, a lot nervous.
+I was calling on my family and telling them I didn’t want to go back, but coming back it feels amazing, it’s a lot better,” freshman Braden Freidkes told Fox News after school was dismissed.

+Junior Adam Buchwald also said, "It was OK.
+It was very emotional.
+I was very happy to see my friends and teachers and that’s all that matters right now to be with everyone.”

 Joining the students were about 50 uniformed officers who marched into the schools’ campus — part of the heavy security after the massacre.
 Backpacks were also not allowed.
 A “Welcome Eagles” banner and a walkway lined with flowers, photographs and other memorials were also seen on campus.
 Before the emotional day began, Broward School Superintendent Robert Runcie tweeted some words of encouragement.